 Demolition Man is an old action-comedy from the 1990s but has one of the best portrayals of a chaotic good character in fiction.

-“You see, according to Cocteau’s plan, I’m the enemy, ’cause I like to think; I like to read.
+“You see, according to Cocteau’s plan, I’m the enemy ’cause I like to think; I like to read.
 I’m into freedom of speech and freedom of choice.”

 Edgar Friendly is the hesitant leader of the underground rebels.
 His group rejected San Angeles’s strict regime of law and order, where anything considered unhealthy (salt, physical contact) was deemed illegal.
 He never wanted to lead but stepped up when the group saw him as a leader.

 Friendly chose to live in the sewers where he could be free rather than live in an oppressive regime.
 He broke the rules to feed his people, stealing and pillaging food when they needed it.
-When the opportunity arose, he didn’t hesitate to join the battle against society because he knew that rules which restricted people’s ability to choose their path were inherently wrong.
+When the opportunity arose, he didn’t hesitate to join the battle against society because he knew that rules restricting people’s ability to choose their path were inherently wrong.

 Rupert Giles from Buffy the Vampire Slayer